grackle-project/grackle/doc/source/Contributing.rst

 To create a new release:

-  1. Draft the changes to the changelog and draft the release notes (GitHub allows you to circulate a draft of the release notes with other developers).
+  1. Draft the GitHub Release (using the GitHub website) and draft the changes to the changelog.

+     - It's often easiest to start by drafting the GitHub release because GitHub provides the option to automatically generate a list of the titles and links to all pull-requests that have been merged since the previous release.
+       That functionality provides a list of all first-time contributors.

+       - We recommend looking to older release notes as a guide.
+         With that said, our release generally consists of (i) a short summary about the release, (ii) a list of the changes, and (iii) a list of all contributors (that highlights first-time contributors).

+       - The automatically generated list of pull requests is an excellent way to start producing the list of changes.
+         But, the list entries may need to be slightly modified.
+         For example, PRs that simply update the version number tracked inside the repository should be removed (if present), it may make logical sense to group a series series of closely related PRs into a single entry, or an entry may need to be slightly more descriptive.
+         We also like to sort the list-entries into sections (e.g. New Features, Minor Enhancements, Bugfixes, Documentation Updates, etc.).
+         Finally, it makes sense to highlight any functions in the public API that have been deprecated or removed.

+     - After you draft the GitHub release, you can take advantage of GitHub's feature to save the draft and circulate it to other developers for comments/recommendations.

+     - It's fairly straightforward to draft changes to the changelog based on the contents of the GitHub release.

-  2. Create a new PR that includes 2 commits (commit A followed by commit B):
+  2. Create a new PR that includes 2 commits will serve as the final PR of the release.

-     (i) Commit A (the first commit) is the final commit included in the release.
 It should:

-         - update the changelog
+     - update the changelog (the changelog is stored within the ``CHANGELOG`` file at the root of the repository).

      - update the version number of the c-library.
 This is currently tracked within the ``VERSION`` file (that can be found at the root level of the repository)
-         - update the version number of the python module (stored internally in `src/python/setup.py`)
+     - (if applicable) update the version number of the python module (stored internally in `src/python/setup.py`)

      (ii) Commit B (the second commit) is the first commit for the next version.
           It should just update the version number of the c-library to specify the next development version